AlexJOlson/CS201_HashMap/README.md

 void put(String key, String value): add a key and a value to your tree.
 If the key is already present in the tree, replace the old value with the new one.

-String get(String key): get the value associated with a particular key. get should return null if the word is not in the tree.
+String get(String key): get the value associated with a particular key. get returns null if the word is not in the tree.
-Make sure to test your map appropriately.
-A main method would be a nice way to do this.

 ArrayList<String> getKeysForPrefix(String prefix): return a list of all keys that start with the prefix.
 This is done efficiently (i.e. the entire tree is not traversed in order to find these keys).